Updated: May 14

 Mmmm.
 Fish sauce.
 Like many people I discovered fish sauce right after I first discovered Thai and Vietnamese food, a good decade before becoming a serious cook.
 It only took a bit of research and product sampling to realize it was as cuisine defining as soy sauce or ranch dressing.
-20 years later I am still slipping it into meals at every turn.
+20 years later I still slip it into meals at every turn.
 As a lover of things fishy it was instant attraction, but it takes a bit of familiarity and respect to know how to judiciously apply the beast's powers.
 But first:

-My Favorite 10 uses: 1.
+My Favorite 10 Uses: 1.
 Caesar dressing.
 A hundred times better than cheap anchovies.
 Less overtly fishy and better integration.
 All of my restaurant consulting is using fish sauce instead of anchovies for Caesar and it wins every taste test.
 Email me for a bomb-proof recipe.
 2. Marinara.
 Ragus.
 Sauces.
-If making an Italianate braise - use it.
-It may need a bit of air if you want no trace of fish aroma, so a lose fitting lid will make even trashy cousin Frank down with your 'sghetti and balls.
+If making an Italianate braise - use it early when sweating or sautéing your base ingredients.
+It will need a bit of air if you want no trace of fish aroma, so a loose fitting lid will make even trashy cousin Frank down with your 'sghetti and balls.
 Slip it into his hot wings sauce.
 3. Savory caramel.
 This one smells but the end product is worth it, thought it is becoming a gastrique adding fish sauce with vinegar.
 Crack the windows.
 Making a gastrique should be a foundational element in the cooking arsenal by the way.
 4. Grilling.
 Brush it on steaks before cooking.
 Seriously.
 This is a good secret treatment when you want to impress that special carnivorous someone.
-Beef and fish sauce have a special thing going on already.
+Beef and fish sauce have a special thing going on already, especially with a tiny pinch of brown sugar.
 Be sure to season properly.
 If you really want to impress give it the super simple three day Modernist Cuisine treatment.
 Roasting pork shoulder?
 Ham glaze?
 All worthy of thought.
 5. Cold salads.
 Thinking panzanella?
 Hell yes because we know tomatoes and fish sauce have an intimate relationship and you can be a third wheel on that rocket ship.
 A tiny touch added to spicy salsas can really work well also.
 And don't fear it with roasted cruciferous veggies.
 6. Emergency procedures.
 Don't be afraid to splash some in a really hot pan to burn off aroma and then add to ingredients you fret might not work.
 Is that mango salsa making you wonder if it can take it?
 Devolatilize first, then see.
 7. Emergency procedures part two.
 We have all made a braise that is lacking something, that seems week in the middle or is fully reduced but lacking breadth.
 First ask if it needs acid or can take any more?
 Is it just a salt issue?
-My toolkit of salvage work includes fish sauce (sometimes devolatilized as above if it won't be cooked anymore), Worcestershire, balsamic, roasted tomato, oyster sauce, miso, sherry vinegar, roasted garlic.
+My toolkit of salvage work includes fish sauce (sometimes devolatilized as above if it won't be cooked anymore), Worcestershire, fake balsamic, roasted tomato, oyster sauce, miso, sherry vinegar, roasted garlic.
 8. A touch in a Bloody Mary.
 A dash in your scrambled eggs, dashimaki style.
 9. Only use with meaty, heavy duty fish like salmon though.
 And, ironically use very carefully.
 Somehow delicate fish don't work for me with fish sauce, but gimme all the crustacean goodness I can get.
 I don't like it with tuna.
 Weird I know.
 10. A couple drops in fancy sautéed mushrooms can add another umami and caramel hit.
 Make sure you cook your shrooms in a smoking hot pan and only salt (and add fish sauce) after the initial water loss is over, You generally want browned mushrooms for maximum goodness, not boiled, and don't forget a bit of acid to balance their alkaline nature.